- 'Members cover a range of work, including the most heavyweight tax fraud disputes' Legal 500 2017

 QEB Hollis Whiteman is a leading set for fraud.
-As a set it is ranked in the top band by both Chambers UK and the Legal 500 and our members are consistently ranked as leaders in the fields of financial crime and fraud.
-We have an established reputation for dealing with serious fraud, business crime and financial regulation.
-We are regularly instructed to defend in high profile, high value and complex fraud cases or to undertake this work on behalf of specialist prosecution or regulatory authorities; our members are regularly instructed by the FCA and the SFO, as well as by individuals and corporations working in the financial services industry.
+As a set it is ranked in the top band by both Chambers UK and The Legal 500 and our members are consistently ranked as leaders in the fields of Financial Crime and Fraud.
+We have an established reputation for dealing with Serious Fraud, Business Crime and Financial Regulation.
+We are regularly instructed to defend in high-profile, high-value and complex fraud cases or to undertake this work on behalf of specialist prosecution or regulatory authorities; our members are regularly instructed by the Financial Conduct Authority (FCA) and the Serious Fraud Office (SFO), as well as by individuals and corporations working in the Financial Services Industry.

-Members of QEB Hollis Whiteman have been instructed in most of the significant fraud investigations of recent years, both as prosecution and defence counsel.
-These include: Operation Amazon, defending a company Director and Chief Executive Officer in an alleged tax cheat worth over £100m; Operation Boromo, the largest joint DWP/Home Office fraud prosecution yet brought; Operation Cotton, one of the largest criminal prosecutions ever undertaken by the Financial Conduct Authority; and SFO v Barclays, case arising from SFO charges of conspiracy to commit fraud at Barclays.
-Members of Chambers are adept at dealing with all types of frauds including those involving: share dealing; insurance; mortgage; benefits; tax; revenue; VAT; Excise; pension schemes; Ponzi schemes; Advance Fee; fraudulent trading; carbon credit; real estate; and identity.
+Members of QEB Hollis Whiteman have been instructed in most of the significant fraud investigations of recent years, both as prosecution and defence Counsel.
+These include: Operation Amazon, defending a Company Director and Chief Executive Officer in an alleged tax cheat worth over £100m; Operation Boromo, the largest joint DWP/Home Office Fraud Prosecution yet brought; Operation Cotton, one of the largest criminal prosecutions ever undertaken by the Financial Conduct Authority; and SFO v Barclays, a case arising from SFO Charges of Conspiracy to Commit Fraud at Barclays.
+Members of Chambers are adept at dealing with all types of frauds including those involving: share dealing; insurance; mortgage; benefits; tax; revenue; VAT; excise; pension schemes; ponzi schemes; advance fee; fraudulent trading; carbon credit; real estate; and identity.